electron/electronjs.org-old/data/blog/new-website.md

 depenended on by many large companies, many of which have Electron teams of their own.

-Supporting GitHub's Electron projects like Atom and [Desktop] is still a priority for our team, but by moving to a new domain we hope to help clarify the technical distinction between Atom and Electron.
+Supporting GitHub's Electron projects like Atom and [GitHub Desktop] is still a priority for our team, but by moving to a new domain we hope to help clarify the technical distinction between Atom and Electron.